TrevorSTroxel/Arduino/README.md

 # arduino
-Some arduino code for a 16x16 grid
+Arduino code for a 16x16 grid
+Arduino microcontroller required for this code to function properly